Find the best 5-year variable mortgage rate in Ontario

 5-year variable mortgage rates: Quick facts

-- 21% of Canadians have variable mortgage rates (Source: Statistics Canada)
+- 22% of Canadians had variable mortgage rates in 2020.
+(Source: Mortgage Professionals Canada)

 - 5-year mortgage rates are driven by 5-year government bond yields